-3.5.2 Successful rescue kit deployment.
+- 3.5.2 Successful rescue kit deployment.
 Robot should drop a rescue kit on the tile where the victim is, and the deployment point needs to be within 15 cm proximity of the victim.
 The robot is awarded 10 points per successful rescue kit deployment.
-No extra points for multiple kit deployments per victim.

-3.5.3 Reliability Bonus.
-Reliability bonus = the number of 'successful victim' identification" x 10 + the number of 'successful rescue deployment' x 10, minus the number of 'Lack of Progress' x 10.
-However, Reliability Bonus score can only be reduced down to the minimum of 0 points.

-3.5.4 Successful Speed Bump Crossing.
-For each passed tile with speed bumps, a robot is awarded 5 points.

-3.5.5 Successful Up Ramp Negotiation.
+There are no extra points for multiple kit deployments per victim. - 3.5.3 Reliability Bonus.
+Reliability bonus = the number of 'successful victim' identification" $\times$ 10 + the number of 'successful rescue deployment' $\times$ 10, minus the number of 'Lack of Progress' $\times$ 10.
+However, Reliability Bonus score can only be reduced down to the minimum of 0 points. - 3.5.4 Successful Speed Bump Crossing.
+For each tile with speed bumps passed, a robot is awarded 5 points. - 3.5.5 Successful Up Ramp Negotiation.
 A robot is awarded 20 points for a successful climb of the ramp.
-To successfully climb up the ramp, a robot needs to move from the flat tile before the ramp to the flat tile after the ramp.

-3.5.6 Successful Down Ramp Negotiation.
+To successfully climb up the ramp, a robot needs to move from the bottom horizontal tile before the ramp to the top horizontal tile after the ramp. - 3.5.6 Successful Down Ramp Negotiation.
 A robot is awarded 10 points for successfully landing at the bottom of the ramp.
-A robot needs to move from the top flat tile of the ramp to the bottom flat tile of the ramp.

-3.5.7 Successful Checkpoint Negotiation.
+A robot needs to move from the top horizontal tile of the ramp to the bottom horizontal tile of the ramp.
+A successful landing means that the robot can leave the tile without assistance. - 3.5.7 Successful Checkpoint Negotiation.
 A robot is awarded 10 points for each visited checkpoint.
-Refer to 3.4.4 for definition of visited tile.

-3.5.8 Successful Exit Bonus.
+Refer to 3.4.4 for definition of visited tile. - 3.5.8 Successful Exit Bonus.
 A successful exit bonus is awarded when a robot successfully finishes a round on the start tile.
-It needs to stay there until the judges approve that it is stationary.
-(This is to simulate the retrieval of a robot from the disaster zone.)
-The points awarded will be 10 points per victim successfully identified.

-3.5.9 Ties at the end.
-Ties in scoring will be resolved on the basis of the time each robot took to complete the run.
-3.5.10 No duplicate rewards.
-For example, if a robot successfully crosses a tile with speed bumps multiple times, only one success score will be rewarded per tile.
-Same applies to all rewarding entries specified here.

-3.5.11 A score sheet template is provided on the official RoboCupJunior website.
+It needs to stay there until the judges approve that it is stationary (this is to simulate the retrieval of a robot from the disaster zone).
+The points awarded will be 10 points per victim successfully identified. - 3.5.9 Ties at the end.
+Ties in scoring will be resolved on the basis of the time each robot took to complete the run. - 3.5.10 No duplicate rewards.
+For example, if a robot successfully crosses a tile with speed bumps multiple times, only one Successful Speed Bump Crossing will be rewarded per tile.
+Same result applies to all other scoring rules. - 3.5.11 A score sheet template is provided on the official RoboCupJunior website.